The art of cold email is an indispensable skill in B2B sales.

 If you’re using a new account, it’s good practice to warm it up before activating larger campaigns.

 Immediately sending hundreds of emails with a new account is a quick way to be flagged as a spammer.

 Keep a close eye on sending limits.
 It’s not likely you’ll hit them on Gmail, for example, nor is it recommended, but in any case where you need to launch a bigger campaign from the start, try to split the load across several email accounts.

 Otherwise, cultivate some good faith in your IP address by first sending a few emails to colleagues who’ll respond.

 2) Organize your prospect list

-Again, putting in that little bit of research for each prospect is worth the small amount of trouble.
-Sure, it may take longer, but the result is a more natural, bespoke email that will build favor with both the ESP and prospect.
+It may take some work, but the result is a more natural, bespoke email that will build favor with both the ESP and prospect.